 Foot and ankle fractures are painful and highly disruptive — two good reasons to see the Brandywine Foot and Ankle Associates team right away.
-In their offices in Coatesville, Limerick, and Exton, Pennsylvania, the compassionate board-certified podiatrists provide fracture care tailored for your injury needs.
+In their offices in Coatesville, and Limerick, Pennsylvania, the compassionate board-certified podiatrists provide fracture care tailored for your injury needs.
 Call the office in your area or book an appointment online today.

 A fracture is a broken bone.
 Fractures can range from small partial cracks through the bone to complete breaks.
 Many fractures break the bone in two, but severe fractures can separate it into three or more sections.

 At Brandywine Foot and Ankle Associates, the premier team of board-certified podiatrists specializes in fractures of the feet and ankles.
 Fractures in these areas are very common, and they can also be quite debilitating if untreated.